No release in over 3 years

 GVL Metrics Middleware

-gvl_metrics_middleware is a Ruby gem that provides middleware for monitoring and gathering metrics on Global VM Lock ( GVL) in multi-threaded Ruby applications.
-This gem leverages the gvl_timing gem to measure time spent in the GVL and invokes a provided callback with the collected metrics data.
+gvl_metrics_middleware is a Ruby gem that monitors the Global VM Lock (GVL) in multi-threaded Ruby applications.
+This gem uses the gvl_timing gem to measure time spent in the GVL.
+It then calls your callback with the metrics.

 Installation